top of page

 CKJT Architects Team

-Melissa C. McCoy - Architect, Partner, AIA
+Melissa C. McCoy, AIA

 Melissa joined CKJT Architects in 2013, holding roles on numerous projects valued up to 17 million dollars.
 Her daily responsibilities include Programming, Site and Building Design, Contract Document Preparation, Code Reviews, Construction Administration, Project Closeout, consultant and engineering coordination, cost-estimating coordination, and rendering.
-She also performs building assessments, feasibility studies, and as-built drawing production.
-She is licensed to practice architecture in the States of Washington and Idaho.

 CKJT Staff & Engineering Consultants